 There are a number of reasons to choose the Ida Moffett School of Nursing:

 - Low student-to-teacher ratio in clinical settings

-- Pass rates consistently above the national average on the NCLEX-RN exam exceed state and national averages
+- Pass rates consistently above the national average on the NCLEX-RN exam

-Our nursing graduates are prepared to use the knowledge, critical thinking skills, and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings to improve the quality of the workforce.
-Employment rates of our graduates exceed the average, and many graduates opt to pursue advanced degrees upon completion of the program.
+Our nursing graduates are prepared to use the knowledge, critical thinking skills and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings.
+Employment rates of our graduates are near 100% and NCLEX pass rates are consistently above the national average.

 Admission Requirements & Criteria